ALPhaHoai/clean-cs2vision-dataset/README.md

    - Bounding boxes are overlaid on the image with class-specific colors
    - Press **Delete** key or click **🗑 Delete Image & Label** to remove bad samples
    - Confirm deletion in the popup dialog

+5. **Batch Remove Black Images**
+   - Click **🧹 Remove Black Images** button to detect and remove images with black/near-black content
+   - Review the confirmation dialog showing split and total image count
+   - Confirm to start the batch processing
+   - Monitor progress in real-time as images are scanned
+   - View final statistics including total scanned, deleted, and retention rate

 ### Dataset Structure